About Research at CANSA

 - Socio- Behavioural research

 Basic research (cancer biology) is the study of how cells work.
 Cancer researchers who carry out basic research don’t focus on finding a new treatment or developing a new drug.
-Instead, they want to understand what makes cancer cells different from normal cells.
+Instead, they seek to understand what makes cancer cells different from normal cells.

-Scientists who do basic cancer research look at the molecules that cause this disease, such as proteins and DNA.
+Scientists who do basic cancer research examine the molecules that cause this disease, such as proteins and DNA.
 They try to find out what goes wrong when cancer develops.

 The goal of clinical research is to develop more effective treatments for cancer.
-Clinical researchers try new combinations and doses of existing treatments to see if they work better than standard treatments (the ones that are already being used to treat patients).
+Clinical researchers try new combinations and doses of existing treatments to see if they work better than standard treatments.

 Clinical researchers also use the information collected from translational research to develop new cancer treatments.
 Sometimes they might use this information to improve standard treatments as well.

 Clinical research is carried out in hospitals and usually involves cancer patients.
 They take part in what is known as a clinical trial.
 The clinical trial tests a drug or medical procedure to see if it is a safe and beneficial treatment in one group of people and comparing it with the standard treatment given to another group of people.

 Many medicines and drugs work in laboratory tests.
-But they must be shown to be safe and effective for people before they can be approved by the regulatory authorities and given out by doctors.
+But they must be shown to be safe and effective for people before they can be approved by the regulatory authorities and prescribed by doctors.

 Behavioural and population oriented research: